bakenekodev/restapi/README.md

 # GO Lang REST API

 > RESTful API to handle requests from the HitchHike application.
-Connected with a MySQL server from Google Cloud.
+Connected with a Postgres database from Heroku.

 ## Endpoints